-- 1.1 The application has been referred to the Planning Committee at the request of the local member councillor Richard Pullen. - 1.2 The site sits to the north side of Eyres Close within the Chilterns Area of Outstanding Natural Beauty, and comprises an area of 0.13 ha.
+- 1.1 The application was originally referred to the Planning Committee on 20 December 2017 at the request of the local member councillor Richard Pullen.
+The application was deferred from that meeting to allow members to visit the site.
+A site visit for members was held on 15 January 2018. - 1.2 The site sits to the north side of Eyres Close within the Chilterns Area of Outstanding Natural Beauty, and comprises an area of 0.13 ha.
 It is cleared of all vegetation and topsoil, setting the ground level in line with the level of Eyres Close.
 Currently six touring caravans are stored on the site and works to erect a timber retaining wall and lay hardcore have been carried out near the turning head.
 A section of tree screening on the boundary with The Views has also been removed.
 Residential properties within Eyres Close are located to the south of the site; 'The Views' is located to the north; Eyres Lane runs along the western boundary of the site, beyond which is open countryside. - 1.3 The site is identified on the Ordnance Survey Extract attached at Appendix 1.